 What Is Lean?

-Lean is a drink made from cough syrup and soda.
+Lean is a drink made from prescription-strength cough syrup (which contains codeine and promethazine) and soda.
 Also known as sizzurp, purple drank, and dirty sprite, lean has become a popular way for young people to become inebriated on easily found ingredients.
 Many teenagers and young adults drink lean in social situations, such as parties, as well as on their own.

 Because cough syrup often comes in a variety of flavors meant to disguise the taste of medicine, when it’s mixed with the type of soda they enjoy, many people find it to be an easy-to-drink, tasty beverage.
 Some people mix the concoction with gummy candies or candies such as Jolly Ranchers, creating the temptation of a candy-like taste with the very adult effects of a drug.